memakeit/mmi-form/README.md

 # MMI Form Module

-This module is for generating form markup in either HTML4 or HTML5.
+This module generates form markup in either HTML4 or HTML5.
 By default, HTML5 elements and attributes are generated.

 **Features include:**